gmshashank/gmshashank.github.io/_posts/2021-09-09-WSL2_PyTorch_setup.markdown

 {% include toc title="Table of Contents" %}

 I recently installed Windows on my laptop - Asus ROG Strix GL553VD (7700HQ, FHD, GTX 1050).
 As I do software development on both Windows and Ubuntu, I wanted to use both simultaneously instead of using the option of dual boot or VirtualBox.
-I wanted to build Deep Learning (Pytorch/Tensorflow) models and

-With WSL 2 and GPU paravirtualization technology, Microsoft enables developers to run GPU accelerated applications on Windows.
-NVIDIA GPU acceleration will be available with official support on Pascal and later GeForce and Quadro GPUs in Windows Device Driver Model.

-Using a GPU with pytorch requires an NVIDIA GPU and the CUDA toolkit installed.
+I wanted to build Deep Learning (Pytorch/Tensorflow) models and using a GPU with Pytorch requires an NVIDIA GPU and the CUDA toolkit installed.
+Hence, below is summary of the setup.The following librabry/packages will be installed:
+-WSL2
+-CUDA
+-Windows Terminal
+-Miniconda
+-PyTorch

 # Microsoft Windows Insider Preview OS Build
 Register for the [Windows Insider Program](https://insider.windows.com/en-us/getting-started/#register) and choose dev channel as your [flighting channel](https://docs.microsoft.com/en-us/windows-insider/flighting#switching-between-channels) (previously fast rings).